Hearty Beef ChiliMakes about 3 (32 oz) quarts or 6 (16 oz) pints

 - ADD remaining spices and cook for 5 minutes.
 Stir in tomatoes.
 Bring to a boil.
 Reduce heat and simmer for 45 to 60 minutes, stirring occasionally.

-- PROCESS filled jars in a pressure canner at 10 pounds pressure 1 hour and 30 minutes for pints and quarts, adjusting for altitude.
+- PROCESS pint jars in a pressure canner at 10 pounds pressure 1 hour and 15 minutes and quart jars for 1 hour and 30 minutes, adjusting for altitude.
 Remove jars and cool.
+Turn off heat; cool canner to zero pressure.
 Check lids for seal after 24 hours.
 Lid should not flex up and down when center is pressed.